Skip to Content

 On the opposite side of the harbor you can’t miss the giant Skywheel, which will give you nice views of the city, harbor and nearby islands, and especially of two cathedrals that perch on hills above the city.

-flying cinema, the skywheel and the allas pool all provide family entertainment in helsinki
+Flying cinema, the skywheel and the allas pool all provide family entertainment in helsinki

 The Flying Cinema next to the Ferris wheel offers a 15-minute aerial “tour” of Helsinki and Finland.
 I didn’t get to try this, but my family did a similar movie experience in Vancouver and it was a lot of fun.